 Your IP address is a numeric code which is assigned to your computer every time you connect to the internet.
 Typically for home users it will not identify your computer exactly but will identify the service provider via whom you connect to the internet.
 We use aggregated IP address information to compile reports on the demographics of the usage of the APL Websites for purposes of system administration, marketing, as information to potential advertisers and subscribers, and to track potential abuse of our terms and conditions of use.
 We do not use IP address information in a form that is personally identifiable except where the users of that IP address have been responsible for violation of our terms and conditions of use.

 When you use the APL Websites to subscribe to the any of our print magazine products, to purchase goods and services, or to update your subscription data, we will need you to provide certain information which enables you to be identified as an individual (name, address, email, credit card details, direct debit details and so on).
 This information is necessary for us to process your order or update your details.

 To enable us to improve our products and services for your benefit we may, providing we have your permission, contact you to ask if you wish to participate in our customer research programme.
 This may include an invite to join website usability testing which helps us to find ways to improve our website.
 You will always have the option to ignore the request or to decline.

-Your email address will be used to provide you with information relevant to you request.
+Your email address will be used to provide you with email updates from ourselves and our carefully selected partners containing special offers, new services and other news.
 You may unsubscribe at any time by following the link at the bottom of each email.

 We would also like to keep you informed about our products and services by post and telephone.
 You will have the option to agree to this at the time of interaction.